 Join them, IFA Executive Director Jeff Stant, and our members at a Commission hearing Wednesday, October 4, the Indianapolis City-County Building, 200 E. Washington St., Room 230, from 1 to 3:30 p.m.
-It?s our last chance to send a big message to city planners: more development is not the answer for better quality of life: more forest are.
-Here?s why we?re in favor of letting this forest stand:
+It’s our last chance to send a big message to city planners: more development is not the answer for a better quality of life: more forest area.
+Here’s why we’re in favor of letting this forest stand:

-3) TRAFFIC GRIDLOCK WILL ONLY WORSEN: Traffic congestion in the Keystone at the Crossing and Nora area has become an all-too-frequent vexing condition for motorists.
-A park, instead of a retail commercial building with a 360-space parking lot would ameliorate, or at least not substantially exacerbate, traffic congestion.
-The City has signed off on study-after-study showing no impact from proposed developments?yet the resultant real-world experience by motorists at the location–as well as all along the entirety of 86/82nd–is gridlock (Level of Service ratings F and D) many times throughout the day.
+3. TRAFFIC GRIDLOCK WILL ONLY WORSEN: Traffic congestion in the Keystone at the Crossing and Nora area has become an all-too-frequent vexing condition for motorists.
+A park, instead of a retail, commercial building with a 360-space parking lot, would ease, or at least not substantially exacerbate, traffic congestion.
+The City has signed off on study-after-study showing no impact from proposed developments. yet the resultant real-world experience by motorists at the location–as well as all along the entirety of 86/82nd–is gridlock (Level of Service ratings F and D) many times throughout the day.

-4) THE NORA COUNCIL IS AGAINST THIS DEVELOPMENT: After much consideration and many meetings, The Nora-Northside Community Council voted resoundingly (9 to 2) to take a position of Objection to the petition.
-The Driftwood Hills Neighborhood Association has also voted to oppose.
+4. THE NORA COUNCIL IS AGAINST THIS DEVELOPMENT: After much consideration and many meetings, The Nora-Northside Community Council voted resoundingly (9 to 2) to take a position of Objection to the petition.
+The Driftwood Hills Neighborhood Association has also voted to oppose it.

-11) IT?S AN ANIMAL HABITAT & WITH TALL TREES THAT PEOPLE LOVE AS IS: The site is a remnant natural heritage site featuring steep slope terrain which supports hundreds of older-growth trees and harbors much wildlife habitat in a highly paved over area.
+11. IT’S AN ANIMAL HABITAT WITH TALL TREES THAT PEOPLE LOVE AS IS: The site is a remnant natural heritage site featuring steep slope terrain which supports hundreds of older-growth trees and harbors much wildlife habitat in a highly paved over the area.
 Most of the site has never been developed due to steep slopes and heavy woods.
-It?s a wonderful place for kids to play in nature and for people to walk their dogs.
+It’s a wonderful place for kids to play in nature and for people to walk their dogs.
 How do you place a dollar value on that?